aamirshazad01/social_media_ai_system1/README.md

 # 🚀 Social Media OS

-A comprehensive social media management platform that allows you to manage multiple social media accounts, schedule posts, generate AI content, and track analytics - all from one unified dashboard.
+A comprehensive social media management platform that allows you to manage multiple social media accounts, post picture , video,schedule posts, generate AI content, and track analytics - all from one unified dashboard.

 ## 🌐 Live Demo